svnty/blood-cell-classification/README.md

 - Chosen delta (failure probability): 0.05
 - Required sample size for PAC-learnability: n >= 738
 - Actual training samples used: 1882
+- Empirical error rate at best epoch: 0.0044

 The training set size meets the PAC-learnability requirement for these parameters.

-- Empirical error rate at best epoch: 0.0044
-- Empirical error (0.0044) <= epsilon (0.05)
+Our final empirical error (0.0044) <= epsilon (0.05), success.

-Validation success probability 0.9956 >= success rate 0.95!

 # Results